agilestacks/components/traefik/README.md

 ### No Traefik Dashboard

 When `component.traefik.kubernetes.namespaces` option is used you may get 404 HTTP error visiting Traefik Dashboard URL.
 The problem is that public ingress Traefik might be installed in the namespace is does not _oversee_.
 By default Traefik installs into `ingress` namespace that is managed by default Traefik.
-Public ingress Traefik cannot not see it’s own ingress object / route.
+Public ingress Traefik cannot see it’s own ingress object / route.
 There are two options:
 1. In case you segregate controllers both on ingress class and namespace, then add `ingress` namespace to `component.traefik.kubernetes.namespaces` of `public-ingress`.
 It won’t conflict with default Traefik because of `ingressClass`.
 2. Otherwise install public ingress into some of the namespaces it oversees or in it’s own namespace.
 The parameter controlling namespace to install into is `component.ingress.namespace`.